Suffering and Silver Linings

 Whether from our parents, a stranger, or just our culture in general, we all have wounds that form when we’re young, and which shape our thoughts, actions, and desires well into adult hood.
 For me those wounds took on two primary consequences: Self-condemnation and pride.

 Where I got the idea I’ll never know for sure.
-It was most likely a combination of the demands imposed on me by our culture to be perfect, and the need to know that my father was proud of me.
+It was most likely a combination of the demands imposed on me by our culture to be perfect, and the need to know that I was someone worthy of being proud of.
 Either way, I began to believe that the only way to be deserving of love was to be perfect.
 Obviously, I was not (and still am not to this day) anywhere NEAR perfect.
 This led me to a few conclusions.
 The first was that I was obviously flawed at my very nature--that something was wrong with me--and that I would have to perfect everything I did to purify myself of my inadequacies.
-The second was that I was unworthy of love, and that no one but God and my parents (those people who, in my mind HAD to love me) could ever find anything positive or good in me.
+The second was that I was unworthy of love, and that no one but God and my parents (those people who, in my mind, had to love me) could ever find anything positive or good in me.
 Obviously, these two conclusions had me hating myself most of middle school and high school.

 I hated myself.
 Of course, I’m a human, and a masculine person, so instead of being “content” with hating myself, like most people I decided (probably subconsciously) to compensate.
 Adding to my self-condemnation was the fact that I’m a short man.
 Even today at the age of 23, I stand only 5’ 3” on a good day—even more to compensate for.
 The one thing I had, that I could invest in and lord over people, was my relatively exceptional intellect.
 In elementary school I had been in the “Gifted and Talented” Program, I could memorize and recite things without ever studying, and everyone in class came to me for the answers to the homework.
 I was smart, and I knew it.
 This of course caused me to think myself better than others and even bully people who I thought were “stupider” than I was.
 In addition, I became more prideful in general, judging people according to their sins and adopting a “holier than thou” attitude.
 This continued through my senior year of high school.